-Bellow I try to cover some of the common words most commonly found in today’s music making software.
-I did not go into many details because there are many words in this filed.
-If you want to add anything to this list you can do it at Comments section bellow of this post.
+Bellow, I tried to cover some of the common words most commonly found in today’s music-making software.
+I did not go into many details because there are many words in this field.
+If you want to add anything to this list you can do it in the Comments section below of this post.

-dB is a physical scale for volume.
-Use volume controls to set value of the decibel (dB) for your tracks.
-For example a change in power by a factor of 5 is a 5 dB change in level.
+dB – dB is a physical scale for volume.
+Use volume controls to set the value of the decibel (dB) for your tracks.
+For example, a change in power by a factor of 5 is a 5 dB change in level.

-An automatic adjustment by DAW software for the delay or latency caused by routing, bussing or plug-in processing of a track (if applicable to your DAW).
+Delay Compensation – An automatic adjustment by DAW software for the delay or latency caused by routing, bussing, or plug-in processing of a track (if applicable to your DAW).
 Depending on the platform this may be referred to as “delay compensation” or “latency compensation.”

-A sequence of segments (see below) arranged on an audio or MIDI track that allow the user to create alternate versions with different edits or takes of a performance.
+Edit List – A sequence of segments (see below) arranged on an audio or MIDI track that allows the user to create alternate versions with different edits or takes of a performance.
 Depending on the platform this may be referred to as a “play order list”, “take” or “playlist.”
-For example in FL Studio you will find the “Piano Roll” where you can edit notes, tempos, pitch, import or export MIDI files, but also the Event Editor.
+For example, in FL Studio you will find the “Piano Roll” where you can edit notes, tempos, pitch, import, or export MIDI files, but also the Event Editor.

-Import function will allow you to add new sounds and files into your projects.
-Export will help you to save your project as an audio file.
+Import/Export – The import function will allow you to add new sounds and files to your projects.
+The export will help you to save your project as an audio file.

-Many of music making software includes a Mixer module where you will find all tracks from your multi-session project and also the Master Track.
-Individual tracks will allow you to add specific effect to specific sound tracks and the Master Track will affect the entire mix.
+Mixer – Many music-making software includes a Mixer module where you will find all tracks from your multi-session project and also the Master Track.
+Individual tracks will allow you to add specific effects to specific soundtracks and the Master Track will affect the entire mix.

-A block of data, often used for editing purposes, that is either a portion of an audio or MIDI file, or the entire audio or MIDI file.
+Segment – A block of data, often used for editing purposes, that is either a portion of an audio or MIDI file or the entire audio or MIDI file.
 Depending on the platform this may be referred to as a “region”, “event”, “clip”, or “sound bite.”